Welcome to the Carnival of MS Bloggers, a bi-weekly compendium of thoughts and experiences shared by those living with multiple sclerosis.

 It has been over two months since I returned from my trip (aka my “heroic journey”) to Provence in southern France.

-I continue to process my feelings and experiences from that great adventure, but think it's time to share some things with you because people keep bugging me asking me, "was it a good trip?" :-)
+I continue to process my feelings and experiences from that great adventure, but think it's time to share some things with you because people keep

-Okay, so I brought back some things: postcards from the Chez Christine cafĂ© in Saignon, bookmarks from an art gallery in Bonnieux, jams from a cherry festival in Casenuve, tapenades and placemats from a souvenir shop in Fountain de Vaucluse.
+Okay, so I brought back some things: postcards from the Chez Christine café in Saignon, bookmarks from an art gallery in Bonnieux, jams from a cherry festival in Casenuve, tapenades and placemats from a souvenir shop in Fountain de Vaucluse.

 I ate tender and tasty lamb wrapped in eggplant in St. Pantaleon les Vignes, and rabbit in Apt.
 I tried goat cheese, sheep's cheese, French coffees and wines.
 I marveled at the amazing geology of the mountains, explored the trees and plants, and tried to identify birds.
 I hiked, I drank, and I sat by the pool having deep conversations with deep people.
 I said "wow" and "yum" a lot!
 It was exotic and exciting.